Ecclesiastes

 2. ANSWER 2: Solomon is also warning we who worship God and follow Christ to remain reverent before God and to not allow our walk to be compromised simply because everyone else around us is ignoring law and order and following after their evil schemes.

-7. What else in verse 14 does Solomon see happening around him that we can see around us today?
+7. What else in verse 14 does Solomon see happening around him that is also observable around us today?

 1. ANSWER: The innocent suffering harm and injustice while the wicked appear to succeed and get what belong to the righteous.

-8. After seeing all the injustice and wicked deeds of the unrighteous around us what does Solomon command us to do in verse 15?
+8. After seeing all of the injustice and wicked deeds of the unrighteous around us, what does Solomon command us to do in verse 15?

-1. ANSWER: Enjoy the life God has given us, be glad in our work and God’s joy will fill our lives.
+1. ANSWER: We are to enjoy the life that God has given us and be glad in our work.
+Then God’s joy will fill our lives.

-9. In his final analysis God describes the awesomeness of God and His creation.
+9. In his final analysis, Solomon describes the awesomeness of God and His creation.
 What does he tell us about it?

-1. ANSWER: We cannot comprehend it, no one can but God.
-And if someone tells you he or she can comprehend it – he cannot, it is not possible for man to comprehend all that God does or that all goes on within God’s creation.
+1. ANSWER: We cannot comprehend it; no one can but God.
+And if someone tells you that he or she can comprehend it, then they are in error.
+It is not possible for man to comprehend all that God does, or that all goes on within God’s creation.

-Let’s take Solomon’s instruction to heart and give thanks this week for the life and work God has given each of us.
+Let’s take Solomon’s instruction to heart and give thanks for the life and work that God has given each of us.
 Enjoy the great gifts God has given you and thank Him for it.

 Wes